Emergency and Trauma Care

 When that occurs in the Miami Valley, they can call for Kettering Health’s SERT team.

-Every SERT team arrives from Kettering Medical Center (a Level II trauma center) with an attending trauma surgeon, two PAs, and surgical technician or nurse.
+Every SERT team arrives from Kettering Health Main Campus (a Level II trauma center) with an attending trauma surgeon, two PAs, and a surgical technician or nurse.
 When called, others step into their roles at the medical center so the SERT members can respond.

 At a scene, they come alongside first responders, offering whatever is needed.
 They may hang blood, administer medicine, or provide surgical skills.
 All to ensure patients have the best care in life’s worst moments.

-In its past five years, SERT has responded to eight calls.
-And these trainings help them stay sharp for the next one.
+In the past five years, SERT has responded to eight calls.
+And this training help them stay sharp for the next one.

 “We try to set up as many of these as possible,” says Konkel.
 “The more we train, the better prepared we are.”

 Back at the gravel pit, at top of the conveyor, the 16 firefighters and medical staff move in concert on a platform no larger than a parking space.
 They free the patient from the conveyor and move him to the Stokes basket, lowering him to the ambulance below.

 He’s taken to a MedFlight helicopter that has landed nearby.
 As the ambulance reaches the helicopter, Captain Brewer stops a timer.

 For SERT training, Captain Brewer later shares at a debrief, it’s a great time.